-1.15 CONTROL OF HAZARDOUS ENERGY (LOCKOUT/TAGOUT)
+1.17 CONTROL OF HAZARDOUS ENERGY (LOCKOUT/TAGOUT)

-A. All installation, maintenance, and servicing of equipment or machinery shall comply with 29 CFR 1910.147 except for specifically referenced operations in 29 CFR 1926 such as concrete and masonry equipment [1926.702(j)], heavy machinery and equipment [1926.600(a)(3)(i)], and process safety management of highly hazardous chemicals (1926.64).
+A. All installation, maintenance, and servicing of equipment or machinery shall comply with 29 CFR 1910.147 except for specifically referenced operations in 29 CFR 1926 such as concrete & masonry equipment [1926.702(j)], heavy machinery & equipment [1926.600(a)(3)(i)], and process safety management of highly hazardous chemicals (1926.64).
 Control of hazardous electrical energy during the installation, maintenance, or servicing of electrical equipment shall comply with Section 1.15 to include NFPA 70E and other VA specific requirements discussed in the section.

-1.16 WELDING AND CUTTING
+1.18 WELDING AND CUTTING

-A. As specified in section 1.13, Hot Work: Perform and safeguard hot work operations in accordance with NFPA 241 and NFPA 51B.
-Coordinate with Project Engineer and/or other Government Designated Authority.
+A. As specified in section 1.14, Hot Work: Perform and safeguard hot work operations in accordance with NFPA 241 and NFPA 51B.
+Coordinate with

-Designate contractor's responsible project-site fire prevention program manager to permit hot work.
+Project Engineer in advance.
+Designate contractor's responsible project-site fire prevention program manager.

-1.17 LADDERS
+1.19 LADDERS

-- A. All ladder use shall comply with 29 CFR 1926 Subpart X. - B. All portable ladders shall be of sufficient length and shall be placed so that workers will not stretch or assume a hazardous position. - C. Manufacturer safety labels shall be in place on ladders

-- D. Step ladders shall not be used in the closed position - E. Top steps or cap of step ladders shall not be used as a step - D. Portable ladders, used as temporary access, shall extend at least 3 ft (0.9 m) above the upper landing surface. - 1.
-When a 3 ft (0.9-m) extension is not possible, a grasping device (such as a grab rail) shall be provided to assist workers in mounting and dismounting the ladder. - 2.
+- A. All ladder use shall comply with 29 CFR 1926 Subpart X. - B. All portable ladders shall be of sufficient length and shall be placed so that workers will not stretch or assume a hazardous position. - C. Manufacturer safety labels shall be in place on ladders - D. Step ladders shall not be used in the closed position - E. Top steps or cap of step ladders shall not be used as a step. - F. Portable ladders, used as temporary access, shall extend at least 3 ft (0.9 m) above the upper landing surface. - When a 3 ft (0.9-m) extension is not possible, a grasping device (such as a grab rail) shall be provided to assist workers in mounting and dismounting the ladder. - 2.
 In no case shall the length of the ladder be such that ladder deflection under a load would, by itself, cause the ladder to slip from its support. - G. Ladders shall be inspected for visible defects on a daily basis and after any occurrence that could affect their safe use.
 Broken or damaged ladders shall be immediately tagged "DO NOT USE," or with similar wording, and withdrawn from service until restored to a condition meeting their original design.

-1.18 FLOOR AND WALL OPENINGS
+1.20 FLOOR & WALL OPENINGS